hse-project/hse-python/README.md

 `pyi.in` and `pyx.in` files in this repository.
 This has been seemlessly added to the `build_ext` process, so it should insert docstrings automagically when `USE_CYTHON` is defined.

+When finishing up contributions to the project, make sure your changes compile with `-Werror`.